-Gifft Hill School formally reports on student progress six times a year (three report cards and three progress reports) according to the trimester calendar.
+Gifft Hill School formally reports on student progress 6 times a year (3 report cards and 3 progress reports) according to the trimester calendar.
 Report cards are issued at the end of each trimester.
-Progress reports are issued approximately halfway through each trimester and serve as a "check-in" about student progress toward mastering the learning standards for his or her grade level, his or her work habits, and his or her social-emotional development.
+Progress reports are issued approximately halfway through each trimester and serve as a "check-in" about student progress towards mastering the learning standards for his or her grade level, his or her work habits, and his or her social-emotional development.

-Reporting Tool Lower Campus 1st Term Progress Report Parent conference with work samples and MAP and/or F&P data.
+Dates Lower Campus 1st Term Progress Report Parent conference with work samples and MAP data.
 Review existing Individual Learning Plan if applicable.
-1st Term Report Card 1st trimester grades close.
+1st Term Report Card 1st-trimester grades close.
 Report cards will be generated through Admin+ with brief comments embedded.
-Attach a new Individual Learning Plan if applicable.
-2nd Term Progress Report Detailed progress narratives and MAP summary letter included.
-Specials teachers email base teachers with brief summary of units taught and are welcome to contribute individual comments if they have specific praise or concerns to note.
-Attach a new Individual Learning Plan if applicable.
-2nd Term Report Card 2nd trimester grades close.
+Attach new Individual Learning Plan if applicable.
+2nd Term Progress Report Detailed progress narratives generated using google doc template for all students in all subjects.
+MAP summary letter included.
+Specials submit updates on units taught and are welcome to contribute individual comments if they have specific praise or concerns to note.
+Attach new Individual Learning Plan if applicable.
+2nd Term Report Card 2nd-trimester grades close.
 Report card generated using Admin+ with brief comments embedded.
-Attach a new Individual Learning Plan if applicable.
-3rd Term Progress Report Brief emailed communication with each family celebrating growth and describing goals as the end of the year approaches.
+Attach new Individual Learning Plan if applicable.
+3rd Term Progress Report Brief written communication with each family celebrating growth and describing goals as the end of the year approaches.
 Detailed prescriptive plans included for students who have documented areas of concern.
-Attach a new Individual Learning Plan if applicable.
-3rd Term Report Card Final report card generated in Admin+ with brief comments embedded.
+Attach new Individual Learning Plan if applicable.
+Final Report Card Final report card generated in Admin+ with brief comments embedded.
 MAP data included for grades 3-5.
 Recommendation for grade placement, and/or summer skill remediation included.

-Assessment
+Standardized Assessment